 Containers that are labeled according to certain Federal and State laws do not need a Right to Know label.
 (N.J.A.C.
-8:59-5.5 and 5.6) These include:
+8:59-5.5 and 5.6) (However, they still have to be reported on the Right to Know Survey if they are hazardous.)
+These include:

-M Products in containers that are two kilograms (4.4 pounds) or two liters (0.53 gallons) or smaller.
+Products in containers that are two kilograms (4.4 pounds) or two liters (0.53 gallons) or smaller that are labeled according to the OSHA Hazard Communication Standard (29 CFR 1910.1200.)

-Note: However, if containers below this threshold contain ingredients which are carcinogens, mutagens or teratogens, these ingredients and their CAS numbers must be listed on the label.
-Also, if the product, as a whole, meets the Special Health Hazard criteria for hlghly flammable (F3 or F4), reactivity/explosivity (R4, R3 or R2), or corrosivity, only those ingredients that contribute to the Special Health Hazard, and their CAS numbers, must be listed on the label.
+Note: If containers below this threshold contain ingredients which are carcinogens, mutagens or teratogens, these ingredients and their CAS numbers must be listed on the label.
+Also, if the product, as a whole, meets the Special Health Hazard criteria for highly flammable (F3 or F4), reactivity/ explosivity (R4, R3 or R2), or corrosivity, only those ingredients that contribute to the Special Health Hazard and their CAS numbers, must be listed on the label.
 (See N.J.A.C.
 8:59-10.2 for Special Health Hazard criteria.)